opentechinstitute/commotion-winmesh/README.md

 ``build.bat``

+The winmesh.exe binary and the .dlls on which it depends will be built in commotion-winmesh/dist/winmesh.

+### Running and Distributing Winmesh

-Copy the olsrd binary and plugins (if applicable) that were compiled in the first step into commotion-winmesh/olsrd
+Copy the olsrd binary and plugins (if applicable) that were compiled in the first step into commotion-winmesh/dist/winmesh/olsrd

+As an Administrator, execute commotion-winmesh/dist/winmesh/winmesh.exe

 ###olsrd.conf
 - Paths to plugins must be specified relative to `olsrd.exe`.
 We keep `olsrd.exe`